WISH YOU WERE HERE ON ONE ACOUSTIC GUITAR

 The simple variation of switching C and D/F# around drives the tune forward, still maintaining that meditative feel.

-You’ll learn how to play ‘Wish You Were Here’ using complete TAB and how to apply these techniques to any song when you take the advanced course.
+You’ll learn how to play ‘Wish You Were Here’ using complete TAB, including the intro licks when you take the advanced course.

 The strumming pattern for ‘Wish You Were Here’ is simple and repetitive.
 This creates a meditative effect which works well with the longing, lyrical theme.